Ant539/ML-ABE/README.md

 ## Introduction

-This repository is a demo for verifying the correctness of Paper XX submitted to CCS.
+This repository is a demo for verifying the correctness of Paper ML-ABE: Computational Overhead and Efficiency Optimal Module Lattice-Based Attribute-Based Encryption submitted to CCS.
 This demo implements the core innovations of the paper, including the M-LWE algorithm and small matrix operations, aiming to showcase the practical effectiveness of our approach.

 ## Features